gaohanlei1/jetAnomalyDetection/README.md

 - and, once we have the proper distributions, train the classifier (old) or autoencoder (currently developing).

-- Parameter sweeps are performed via: TODO!
-Sync w/ Arjun
+- Parameter sweeps are performed via: `scripts/*_sweep.py`

+- (NOTE: everything runs on Linux; use WSL if locally on Windows)

 ### NOTE: Training on Brown resources
-You'll likely have the data downloaded onto Brux/Oscar, so it'd make sense to run from those.\
+You'll likely have the data downloaded onto Brux/Oscar, so run from those.\
 You *could* run from Brux directly on the login node, but everything's way faster on Oscar with the right resource settings.\
 (e.g. the training scripts are configured to use CUDA whenever possible)\
 \